MartsyniukOlena/sportify/README.md

 Navbars are different for registered, not registered users and for a superuser.

-The navbar includes the Logo, Home page, All Products drop-down menu, Contact page, Search form, Account drop-down menu(Sign In, Sign Up), and Shopping bag.
+The navbar includes the Logo, Home page, All Products drop-down menu, Contact page, Search form, Account drop-down menu, and Shopping bag.

 ![Navigation bar](readme-media/navbar.png)
 ![Navigation bar sm](readme-media/navbar-sm.png)